 When you or a loved one has suffered a brain injury, life will go on.
 But you may need the help of an experienced Detroit brain injury attorney when you make your claim for damages against those who caused your injuries.

-David Christensen Law understands this kind of case, and we’ve helped many clients achieve successful outcomes.
-Give us a call at 248-213-4900 or contact us via the form below to learn more and to schedule a free consultation.
+Christensen Law understands this kind of case, and we’ve helped many clients achieve successful outcomes.
+Give us a call at 248-213-4900 or contact our Detroit brain injury lawyers via the form below to learn more and to schedule a free consultation.